vchen007/vchen007.github.io/_portfolio/portfolio-7.md

 ---
-title: "Snowflake ETL Process for baseball Hall of Fame"
+title: "Snowflake ETL Process for baseball Hall of Fame Inductees"
 excerpt: "ETL process to create a data set of MLB player's career statistics"
 collection: portfolio
 ---